Historical race concepts: 18th century

 As noted earlier, scientists attempted to classify Homo sapiens based on a geographic arrangement of human populations.
 Some based their hypothetical divisions of race on the most obvious physical differences, like skin color, while others used geographic location, shape, stature, food habits, and other distinguishing characteristics to delineate between races.
 However, cultural notions of racial and gender superiority tainted early scientific discovery.
 In the 18th century, scientists began to include behavioral or psychological traits in their reported observations—which traits often had derogatory or demeaning implications—and researchers often assumed that those traits were related to their race, and therefore, innate and unchangeable.
 Other areas of interest were to determine the exact number of races, categorize and name them, and examine the primary and secondary causes of variation between groups.

 The great chain of being, a medieval idea that there was a hierarchical structure of life from the most fundamental elements to the most perfect, began to encroach upon the idea of race.
-As taxonomy grew, scientists began to assume that the human species could be divided into distinct subgroups.
+The tenth edition of Systema Naturae, by Carl Linnaeus, represents an early example of this.
+Although Linnaeus' work classified human varieties, as taxonomy grew, subsequent scientists would classify human races as distinct subspecies.
 One's "race" necessarily implied that one group had certain character qualities and physical dispositions that differentiated it from other human populations.
-Society assigned different values to those differentiations, as well as other, more trivial traits (a man with a strong chin was assumed to possess a stronger character than men with weaker chins).
+Values were then assigned to those differentiations, as well as other, more trivial traits (a man with a strong chin was assumed to possess a stronger character than men with weaker chins).
 This essentially created a gap between races by deeming one race superior or inferior to another race, thus creating a hierarchy of races.
 In this way, science was used as justification for unfair treatment of different human populations.

 The systematization of race concepts during the Enlightenment period brought with it the conflict between monogenism (a single origin for all human races) and polygenism (the hypothesis that races had separate origins).
 This debate was originally cast in creationist terms as a question of one versus many creations of humanity, but continued after evolution was widely accepted, at which point the question was given in terms of whether humans had split from their ancestral species one or many times.